Postgraduate Course: Sustainable Marine Development (PGGE11253)

 This course has 3 components:

 i.
 Lectures on marine planning: in-class lectures to introduce concepts of maritime security, conflicts and ocean-grabbing, and three key planning processes and case studies worldwide (Marine Spatial Planning, Strategic Environmental Assessment, Environmental Impact Assessment).
 Lectures also include principles of sustainable development in small-scale fisheries, marine tourism, aquaculture and sustainability issues around deep seabed mining, sometimes with guest experts;

-iii.
-Group project: working in groups of 4-6 students, each group prepares a report compiling case studies of how a nation¿s blue economy is linked to its fisheries;
+ii.
+Group project: working in groups of 4-6 students, each group prepares a report compiling case studies of how a nation's blue economy is linked to its fisheries and external threats.

 Course Delivery Information

 |Academic year 2021/22, Not available to visiting students (SS1)